28 Little-Known Blogging Statistics to Help Shape Your Strategy in 2018

 - Paid promotion/distribution for blog content has dramatically increased

-Let's take a look at some more specific statistics.
+Let's take a look at some more specific blogging statistics for 2018.

 1. 53% of marketers say blogging is their top content marketing priority.
 (HubSpot)